-In emergency cases dial 112 (international, communication in foreign languages) or 155 (local, usually communication in Czech language only).
+In case of an emergency dial 112 (international, communication in foreign languages) or 155 (local, usually communication in Czech only).

 General information and administrative procedures

-Your European health insurance card (EHIC) or Provisional certificate has to be submitted to attending physician.
-If none of the above mentioned documents is presented, the physician can ask for an upfront payment.
+Your European health insurance card (EHIC) or Provisional certificate must be submitted to the attending physician.
+If none of the above-mentioned documents are presented, the physician can ask for an upfront payment.

-The healthcare provider needs to see your EHIC or a Provisional certificate in order to get the reimbursement of costs from contracting Czech health insurance fund.
-Your personal data has to be filled in a specific form called „Potvrzení o nároku“ (Certificate of entitlement).
+The healthcare provider needs to make a copy of your EHIC or a Provisional certificate in order for the costs to be covered by a Czech health insurance fund.
+Your personal data has to be filled into a specific form called “Potvrzení o nároku” (Certificate of Entitlement).
 The healthcare provider may also check your passport or ID card.

-He should also ask you to confirm an expected length of stay in the Czech Republic and to choose one of the Czech contracting health insurance funds.
-You will confirm your choice and expected length of your stay by signing the above mentioned „Potvrzení o nároku“ (Certificate of entitlement).
+You might also be expected to state the length of stay in the Czech Republic and to choose one of the Czech contracting health insurance funds.
+You will confirm your choice and the expected length of your stay by signing the above-mentioned “Potvrzení o nároku” (Certificate of Entitlement).

-If any medicines, laboratory examinations, or any other examinations were prescribed, the healthcare provider should give you an appropriate number of copies of „Potvrzení o nároku“ (Certificate of entitlement).
+If any medicine, laboratory examinations, or any other examinations were prescribed, the healthcare provider should give you an appropriate number of copies of “Potvrzení o nároku” (Certificate of Entitlement).
 The copy should be then submitted to pharmacy, laboratory or surgery.

 If the EHIC or Provisional certificate is presented, the costs of treatment are covered by the chosen Czech health insurance fund.

-In case you have to pay for the treatment by yourself in cash (e.g. if you didn´t present appropriate documents), the costs cannot be reimbursed by the Czech health insurance fund during your stay in the Czech Republic.
+If the EHIC or Provisional certificate is not presented and you pay for the treatment yourself, the costs cannot be covered by the Czech health insurance fund during your stay in the Czech Republic.
 You should ask your competent institution for reimbursement once you return home.

 If you travel to the Czech Republic in order to obtain a specific health care, ask your competent institution for authorisation (S2 or E112 form).
-This form should be submitted before a provision of healthcare to the chosen Czech health insurance fund.
-If you do not have this form or you did not submit it to the Czech health insurance fund the cost of healthcare cannot be borne by Czech health insurance fund and you will have to pay upfront.
+This form should be submitted before undergoing treatment to your chosen Czech health insurance fund.
+If you do not have this form or you did not submit it to the Czech health insurance fund, the cost of the treatment cannot be borne by a Czech health insurance fund and you will have to pay upfront.

-In case of need of a medical treatment during the temporary stay in the Czech Republic, you can go to the doctor/dentist/hospital directly presenting your EHIC or Provisional certificate to them.
+If you need medical treatment during your temporary stay in the Czech Republic, you can go to the doctor/dentist/hospital directly and present your EHIC or Provisional certificate.

 Possibility of previous registration

-When staying in the Czech Republic for a longer time (e.g. the posted workers or students) it is possible to choose and contact one of the Health insurance funds, where you can be registered.
-You will receive a registration document called „Potvrzení o registraci“ (Certificate of Registration) which shall be submitted to the attending doctor/dentist/at the hospital before getting the treatment.
+When staying in the Czech Republic for a longer time (e.g. posted workers or students) it is possible to choose and contact one of the Health insurance funds, and register with them.
+You will receive a registration document called “Potvrzení o nároku” (Certificate of Registration) which shall be submitted to the attending doctor/dentist/at the hospital before getting the treatment.

-The standard dental care is generally covered by the public health insurance system, only for some special dental treatments and materials participation is to be paid in particular amounts.
+The standard dental care is generally covered by the public health insurance system; specialised treatments or materials require you to pay a specified excess.

 In urgent cases visitors can go to the hospital with the EHIC directly.
-In other cases the practitioner issues a recommendation for access to the hospital.
+In non-urgent cases hospitalisation is indicated by an attending physician.

-Every insured person (or his/her legal representative) is obliged to pay the regulatory fee of CZK 90 for emergency care that was provided by the first aid medical service including first aid medical service provided by the dentists.
+Every insured person (or their legal representative) is obliged to pay the regulatory fee of CZK 90 for emergency care provided by the first aid medical service including first aid medical service provided by the dentists.

-If the total amount of supplementary payments paid for partially covered medicines by the insured person (or his/her legal representative) exceeds 5.000 CZK per a calendar year, the health insurance company is obliged to pay the insured person (or his/her legal representative) back the exceeding amount no later than 60 days after the end of the calendar quarter in which the limit was exceeded.
+If the total amount of supplementary payments paid for partially covered medicine by the insured person (or their legal representative) exceeds 5.000 CZK annually, the health insurance fund is obliged to pay the insured person (or their legal representative) back the exceeding amount no later than 60 days after the end of the quarter in which the limit was exceeded.

-The overall limit for children under the age of 18 and for pensioners 65-70 years old is 1.000 CZK per a calendar year.
-The limit for pensioners above 70 years of age is 500 CZK.
+The annuall limit for children under 18 and pensioners aged 65-70 is 1.000 CZK annually.
+The limit for pensioners aged 70+ is 500 CZK.